AndriiShoiko/frontendmentor--static-job-listings/README.md

-My solution to a simple problem with frontendmentor https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt
+My solution to the task with frontendmentor https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt